 Mozambique still has a very traditional view of women.
 This may be quite jarring for expats relocating from Western countries.
 Women are expected to get married and start a family at a young age.
 This leads to low levels of education for girls and young women.
 Most women tend to stay home and take care of their families.
 Women also aren’t treated equal to men.
 This is more true in rural areas of Mozambique.

 In recent years there has been more of a push to get women into the working world, though this applies mostly to the capital city, Maputo.

 Poverty in Mozambique

 This level of poverty is probably the biggest culture shock expats will experience.
-The country has made great strides in reducing poverty.
-However, the vast majority of the population still lives in below-standard circumstances.
-Due to extreme poverty, many locals live in informal accommodation with little to no access to basic services like water and sanitation.
+The country has made great strides in reducing poverty, but the vast majority of the population still lives in below-standard circumstances.
+Due to extreme poverty, many locals live in informal housing with little to no access to basic services such as water and sanitation.

 ►Education and Schools in Mozambique is a must-read for expats with kids.

 ►See Healthcare in Mozambique for all health-related queries

 "Being from SA, I had no particular elements of culture shock, though certain medical needs were very difficult to find when I first arrived.
 But now we can see and notice so much progress – it takes time but, importantly, you do feel that it is coming."

 Read more about South African expat Eddie's experiences in Inhambane, Mozambique.